 The Holy Father first spoke of the devotion on October 12, 2013, when he welcomed the original statue of Our Lady of Fatima to St Peter's Square.
-Pope Francis recalled the words of St Irenaeus, a secondcentury bishop, in his work Against Heresies: "The knot of Eve's disobedience was untied crete things that demonstrate our lack of trust in him - for that is what sin is - and a kind of knot is created deep within "These knots take away our peace and serenity.
-They are dangerous, since many knots can form a tangle which gets more and more painful and difficult to undo. of the devotion has also grown, so much so that last year, some 20,000 youth signed a four-foot tall birthday card for Pope Francis featuring the image of Mary Undoer of Knots.
-National Sanctuary SEVERAL years after the then-Fr Bergoglio took the people.
+Pope Francis recalled the words of St Irenaeus, a secondcentury bishop, in his work Against Heresies: "The knot of Eve's disobedience was untied crete things that demonstrate our lack of trust in him - for that is what sin is - and a kind of knot is created deep within us.
+"These knots take away our peace and serenity.
+They are dangerous, since many knots can form a tangle which gets more and more painful and difficult to undo.
+"All the knots of our heart, every knot of our conscience, can be undone."
+With these words, the devotion was raised from obscurity, and became the source of great interest among Catholics worldwide.
+Knowledge of the Pope's love of the devotion has also grown, so much so that last year, some 20,000 youth signed a four-foot tall birthday card for Pope Francis featuring the image of Mary Undoer of Knots.
+National Sanctuary SEVERAL years after the then-Fr Bergoglio took the devotion to Mary Undoer of Knots to Argentina, it spread to neighbouring Brazil.
+A local couple, Suzel and Denis Bourgerie, who had seen the original painting in Germany, received permission to build a church in honour of Mary Undoer of Knots.
+The couple also wrote and published a novena booklet to Mary Undoer of Knots, which has received a nihil obstat and imprimatur.
+It has been printed in 19 languages and it is believed that more than 1.3 million copies have been distributed.
+The small church quickly became too small, and in 2006, the Bourgeries, having received approval from their bishop, opened the National Sanctuary of Mary Undoer of Knots.
+The Sanctuary is served by 15 priests and seats about 3,000 people.